Ferid Muhić

-Ferid Muhić (Ферид Мухиќ; born 1943 in Zavidovići, Bosnia and Herzegovina) is President of the Bosniak Academy of Sciences and Arts.
+Ferid Muhić (Ферид Мухиќ; born 1943) is President of the Bosniak Academy of Sciences and Arts.
 He is a professor of Philosophy at the Ss.
 Cyril and Methodius University in Skopje, North Macedonia.
 He started his academic career as Assistant at the Institute for Sociological Research in Skopje in 1970.
 He entered the Department of Philosophy as Assistant in 1974; Associate Professor 1976-1980; Full-time Professor 1980–present.
 Visiting Professor at Sorbonne, New York's Syracuse University, Florida State University, International Institute of Islamic Thought and Civilisation, and several universities in Southern-East Europe.
 Main professional specialties: contemporary philosophy, cultural anthropology, aesthetics and political philosophy.